 - Four-step take off – to achieve the four-step running take-off drive both arms up though the take-off into an explosive movement forwards.
 Avoid the temptation on short approach drills to drop the left arm.

-Running plant drill - adding plant action to previous drills.
-A six step running take off moving the pole through, right arm up the line of the body with a nice strong take off position, knee up and take of leg back preparing for the next phase of the vault.
+- Running plant drill – adding plant action to previous drills.
+A six-step running take off moving the pole through, right arm up the line of the body with a nice strong take-off position, knee up and take off leg back preparing for the next phase of the vault.

 Developing bend in the pole is one of the most difficult things for beginners.
 The following drills explain how to resist the pole and develop bend.
 Contrary to what some people believe and often what it looks like a bendy pole does not ‘spring’ the vaulter off the top but rather allows them to hold higher up the pole which in turns results in a higher vault.

-The basics of technique, common pole vaulitng errors that beginners and more advanced vaulters alike make including take off refusal problems.
+The basics of technique, common pole vaulting errors that beginners and more advanced vaulters alike make including take-off refusal problems.
 We also look at the elements of a pole vault training program as well as how to choose the right equipment.

-Elements of a training program explained.
-As well as technical work a pole vaulters training program should include sprint training, strength training and gymnastics.
+- Elements of a training program – as well as technical work a pole vaulters training program should include sprint training, strength training, and gymnastics.

-Choosing a vaulting pole - selecting the right equipment is essential in this event.
-Choosing the right pole will depend on your bodyweight, strength and technical ability.
+Selecting the right equipment is essential in this event.
+Choosing the right pole will depend on your body weight, strength and technical ability.
 There are also specific rules for pole vault competitions to avoid injury.

 Common pole vaulting errors

 Beth explains the more common errors vaulters make which includes the approach run, plant and take off, choice of pole and grip height.

 Another common problem most vaulters encounter from time to time is an inability to take off.
 Beth Harris explains some tactics to cure pole vault take-off refusal.